Basics: a user perspective on web-enabled software

-It all began back in the 1990s when several Bulletin Boards Systems started to move to the web, changing the traditional HTML-static pages into libraries.
-These allowed users to perform functions such as uploading and downloading software and data, reading news and bulletins, exchanging messages with other users through public message boards or via direct chatting.
+It all began back in the 1990s when several Bulletin Boards Systems started to move to the web.
+These transitioned to traditional HTML-static pages and libraries.
+The upgrade allowed users to perform functions such as uploading and downloading software and data.
+Reading news and bulletins.
+And exchanging messages with other users through public message boards or via direct chatting.

 The transition was not as smooth as we’d imagine.
-The first web-enabled applications required the user to install a particular program on their machine and were not entirely hosted online.
-Think about AOL’s GeoWorks and countless instant messaging or forum clients released back in the ‘90s.
+The first web-enabled applications required a heftfy disckspce budget.
+I.E. users had to install a particular program on their machine.
+Think about AOL’s GeoWorks and countless IM/forum clients back in the ‘90s.

-Just to give you an idea, according to Netcraft and W3Tech’s January 2019 Web Server Survey, there are over 1.5 billion websites and only 2% of these account for static HTML web resources.
+Just to give you an idea… According to Netcraft and W3Tech’s January 2019 Web Server Survey, there are over 1.5 billion websites.
+Only 2% of these account for static HTML web resources.

 The basic definition of a web application